Cancel anytime

 Key Offerings

-- Google Search: Dominant search engine with over 90% global market share.
-Generates revenue primarily through advertising.
+- Google Search: The dominant search engine globally, with over 80% market share.
+Generates significant ad revenue.
 Competitors include Bing (MSFT) and DuckDuckGo.

-- YouTube: Leading video-sharing platform with over 2.5 billion monthly active users.
-Revenue comes from advertising and subscriptions (YouTube Premium).
-Competitors include TikTok (private) and Netflix (NFLX).
+- YouTube: A video-sharing platform with over 2.5 billion monthly active users.
+Generates revenue through advertising and subscriptions.
+Competitors include TikTok, Meta Platforms (META), and Netflix (NFLX).

-- Android: The most widely used mobile operating system.
-Monetized through Google Play Store and other Google services.
-Competitors include iOS (AAPL).
+- Android: The most widely used mobile operating system, powering billions of devices.
+Competitors include Apple's iOS (AAPL).

 Market Dynamics